-Last May the company rolled out the offering, and we’ve seen the Creative Cloud continuing to gain momentum – in fact, recently passing the one-million member milestone and signing up 10,000 more every week… Meanwhile, the traditional option of buying a one-time Creative Suite license has remained for those customers who prefer that path.
+Last May the company rolled out the offering, and we’ve seen the Creative Cloud continuing to gain momentum – in fact, recently passing millions of members and signing up tens of thousands more every week… Meanwhile, the traditional option of buying a one-time Creative Suite license has remained for those customers who prefer that path.

 Since the launch, Adobe has issued numerous free updates to Creative Suite programs (as is customary), as well as several rounds of entirely new CS product features that are only available to Creative Cloud members:

 These additions have had the dual effect of making many Creative Cloud subscribers happy – while making some traditional CS6 license holders feel as if they’re missing out.
 On pages announcing new exclusive Cloud features, you might see comments such as:

 “I am a longtime Adobe customer and have faithfully upgraded every suite since CS2.
 I love the tools and would like to have these newly available features – so why are they exclusive only to Creative Cloud subscribers?
 It seems like a disappointing way to reward loyal customers like me.”

 And the response typically goes along these lines: